Lemon grass used as medicinal herb Lemon grass used as medicinal herb Lemon grass used as medicinal herb

 This medicinal herb is frequently used in curries as well as in seafood soups.
 For best results in recipes use the fresh lemongrass.
 The powdered variety is useful in teas and curries but it's not a good substitute for the fresh product.

-This is a very pungent herb and is normally used in small amounts.
+This is a very pungent medicinal herb and is normally used in small amounts.
+It is seen as a spice.
 The grass blade can be sliced very fine and added to soups.
 Store it fresh in the refrigerator in a tightly sealed plastic bag for up to 3 weeks.
 The entire stalk of the grass can be used.

 The dried product has to be soaked in hot water and reconstituted before use.
 In addition, it may be purchased dried or powdered.